-Every year, in the Spring, time changes happen as part of the daylight saving time practice.
+Every year, in the spring, time changes happen as part of the Daylight Saving Time (DST) practice.

 This article highlights what you need to know and do, for your records to stay accurate: